We promote the exploration of new ways to conserve water, recover resources, and diversify our water supply.

 Through our Innovations Program, we encourage testing of forward-thinking ideas.
 We partner with the community, industry, developers, technology vendors, and others who play key roles in ensuring the long-term sustainability of San Francisco.
 The Innovations Program is exploring several innovative efforts, including:

 Brewery Process Water Reuse: We are providing grant funds to breweries to collect, treat, and reuse process water generated onsite.
 Collecting and reusing process water onsite can provide significant offsets to potable water usage as breweries use large quantities of water for cleaning tanks, bottles, and equipment.
-Brewery process water can also be an opportunity for energy recovery.
+Our water recycling program specifically for breweries includes guidance and requirements for water characterization, treatment, and ongoing monitoring to ensure the water is safe for the intended reuse.

 Expanded Leak Detection: We are exploring new technologies to detect leaks in our system and reduce loss of potable water from our pipeline distribution system.